kojisekig/KEA-lucene/readme.md

 Vegetables
 ```

 Pretty reasonable phrases are extracted here as well.
-It is precise enough for something like keyword suggestion for information search.
+It is precise enough for something like keyword suggestion for information retrieval.

 # Summary